leynadm/leynadm/README.md

 Here's a few things you should know about me, as a heads up.

-- I’m currently going through the <strong>Odin Project</strong> (a full stack curriculum for web development, more info [here](https://www.theodinproject.com/))
+- I’m about to Finish the <strong>Odin Project</strong>, a full stack curriculum for web development (more info [here](https://www.theodinproject.com/)
-- I’m learning HTML, CSS and Javascript, going strong into React & Node.js
+- I’ve been learning HTML, CSS and Javascript, going strong into React & Node.js
+- Throughout my learning process I've experimented with both SQL and NoSQL databases, from PostgreSQL, to Firebase and MongoDB
+- So far I've built 3 full-stack React apps, all currently in production (more info below)
-- I started my programing journey a few years back, using Visual Basic for Applications.
+- I've actually started my programing journey a few years back, using Visual Basic for Applications.
 I was on a quest to automate every spreadsheet out there in the wild, before changing focus to web development (I had about ~5 .xlsx files left)
 - Programming languages are not the only ones I enjoy, as I speak Romanian, English and French fluently, with _some_ Spanish as well
-- Ask me about anything you feel like, but know I'm getting quite good at centering divs :smirk:
+- Ask me about anything you feel like, but just so you know, I'm really good at centering divs :smirk:

 ### :loudspeaker: Reach out to me and I'll make sure to reply back:
 <div id="badges">